Rolands-Laucis/Socio/Documentation.md

 import {SocioClient} from 'socio/dist/core-client.js';
 const sc = new SocioClient(`ws://localhost:3000`, {
   logging: {verbose:true},
   name: "Main", //Usually doesn't matter, but for persistent = true, this must be identical on the old page socket and new page socket.
-This is used as a unique key. persistent:true //enables a mechanism that upon the new connection to the server, gives the server a special one-time token that gives this connection a previous sessions setup, i.e. auth and perms
+This is used as a unique key.
+This will also try to IndentifySelf as this string after connection.
+Read more in a lower section. persistent:true //enables a mechanism that upon the new connection to the server, gives the server a special one-time token that gives this connection a previous sessions setup, i.e. auth and perms
 });
 ```